Parkland students heartbroken for their friends in Christchurch

 “It’s the same way I felt because I was stuck in a room and didn’t know what was going on … it messes with my mind because it’s so hard to process that something that happened in my home and my city happened there,” Christian said.

-More than 8,200 miles away, in Parkland, students were recalling their time visiting Christchurch, a city many described as peaceful and idyllic, as well as their own trauma.
+More than 8,200 miles away, in Parkland, students were recalling their own trauma, as well as the time they visited Christchurch, a city many described as peaceful and idyllic.

 Sandi Davis, a sociology teacher at Stoneman Douglas, helped to organize the trip to New Zealand last year.
-Davis said the trip was planned as both a way to help students cope with the tragedy they experienced and also as a way for the students to learn how to sustain the anti-gun violence movement they had begun in Parkland shooting’s aftermath.
+Davis said the trip was planned as both a way to help the students cope with the tragedy they experienced and also as a way for them to learn how to sustain the anti-gun violence movement they had begun in the Parkland shooting’s aftermath.

-In particular, the Florida students met with those from New Zealand’s Student Volunteer Army, which was formed in 2011 after earthquakes devastated Christchurch, killing 185 people.
+In particular, the Florida students met with members of New Zealand’s Student Volunteer Army, which was formed in 2011 after earthquakes devastated Christchurch, killing 185 people.
 The organization’s work continues to this day.

 “It was enlightening to be with a community who could understand what it's like to go thorough something of such a large scale that affects the community, instead of a handful of people,” Davis said.

-As the death toll from the mosque shootings continued to rise overnight, the Parkland students watched helplessly as thoughts of their own school shooting rushed to the forefront of their minds.
+As the death toll from the mosque shootings continued to rise overnight, the Parkland students watched helplessly.

 “It's heartbreaking, because you know how they're feeling.
 It brings up a lot of feelings from the day,” Davis said.
 “My first thought was our kids and how it would impact our kids, and my second thought was our friends in New Zealand.”